Asher Elmaliach, Critically Injured in the Terror Attack at the Jerusalem

-"After 15 days of wavering between life and death, Asher Elmaliach, the security guard stabbed in the heart at the central bus station in Jerusalem, is beginning to awaken," thus opens the article from the Israeli Broadcasting Corporation.
-When skipping to minute 1:53 in the article, one hears what many in Israel already know from personal experience, "A redemption was just given to Rabbi Eliezer Berland shlit"a, and as soon as the Rabbi received the redemption, he said, 'That's it, now he will be healthy' - and so it was."
-Embedded from YouTube channel "Kan News - Israeli Broadcasting Corporation" for modesty we reduced the image
+"After 15 days in which he hovered between life and death, Asher Elmaliach, the security guard who was stabbed in his heart at the Central Bus Station in Jerusalem, is beginning to wake up," thus begins the report from the Israeli Public Broadcasting Corporation.
+When skipping to 1:53 in the report, one hears what tens of thousands in Israel already know from personal experience: "We gave a pidyon to Rav Eliezer Berland shlit"a, and as soon as the Rav received the pidyon, he said, 'That is it, now he will be healthy'—and so it was."

-Sefer HaPirus on the Etz Chaim by Rabbi Shlomo Elmaliach[/caption] "Since then, miracles upon miracles have visited us, all behind which stands our teacher, the righteous Rabbi Eliezer Berland shlit"a.
-It started a month before the stabbing, when my brother Asher donated a large sum to me for the publication of the commentary I wrote on the 'Etz Chaim'.
-With his persuasion, I came to the central station to receive the money, and there he asked me to bless him, 'and charity saves from death'.
-Thanks to the charity, there was a MDA woman at the time of the stabbing who saved him from bleeding to death.
-When we told the Rabbi, he wanted us to immediately transfer a redemption, but the family did not understand the greatness of giving the redemption to the tzaddik.
-My son Nachman, seeing that the matter of the redemption was delayed, told the Rabbi he would give the redemption from him, but due to my brother's severe condition, the Rabbi said the redemption was not enough."
+"From then until now, miracles upon miracles have visited us, behind all of which stands our teacher, the holy tzaddik Rav Eliezer Berland shlit"a.
+It started a month before the stabbing, when my brother Asher donated a large sum to me for the publication of the commentary I wrote on the 'Etz Chaim.'
+Through his persuasion, I arrived at the Central Bus Station to receive the money, and there he asked me to bless him, for 'charity saves from death.'
+In the merit of that charity, there was an MDA woman at the time of the stabbing who saved him from bleeding to death.
+When we told the Rav, the Rav wanted us to transfer a pidyon immediately, but the family did not understand the magnitude of the virtue of giving a pidyon to a tzaddik.
+My son Nachman, who saw that the matter of the pidyon was being delayed, told the Rav that he would give the pidyon himself, but because of my brother's critical condition, the Rav said that the pidyon was not enough."

-"The next day, the hole from the knife in the heart closed, truly miraculously.
-Another day passed, and again a great miracle when the hole in the lung also closed, the matter was publicized throughout the country.
-The doctors were in shock that he began to communicate with us.
-The chief professor admitted to me that my brother's entire recovery was in an unnatural way.
-The merit of charity and self-sacrifice stood for my brother, but without a doubt, the merit of our teacher Rabbi Berland stood more than anything."
+"The next day, the hole from the knife in his heart closed, truly in a miraculous way.
+Another day passed and again a huge miracle, as the hole in his lung also closed; the matter was publicized throughout the country.
+The doctors were in shock that he began to make contact with us.
+The head professor admitted to me that my brother's entire recovery was in an unnatural way.
+The merit of the charity and the self-sacrifice stood for my brother, but without a doubt, the merit of our teacher Rav Berland is what stood more than anything."

 Subscribe to Our Newsletter